Asymptotics of Discrete Schr\"odinger Bridges via Chaos Decomposition: Acknowledgements

-According to Le Cam's first lemma \cite[page 88]{van2000}, $R^N \triangleleft S^N$, $N\ge 1$, if and only if the following holds.
-If $L_N$, under $R^N$ (or, under $P^N$), converges weakly to $U$, along a subsequence, then $P(U>0)=1$.
-We prove below this alternative characterization.
-In the following argument, the generic notation $P$ will refer to probabilities calculated under $P^\infty$, i.e., we work under the assumption that $X_i, Y_i$ are independent and i.i.d. from their respective marginal distributions.
+\begin{proof} According to Le Cam's first lemma \cite[page 88]{van2000}, $R^N \triangleleft S^N$, $N\ge 1$, if and only if the following statement holds true: if $D_N$, under $\prodm$, converges weakly to $D$, along a sub-sequence, then $P(D > 0) = 1$.
+This statement follows directly from \Cref{thm:denominator}, so we have $R^N \triangleleft S^N$.
+By a standard computation, it can be shown that $\Expect[D] = 1$.
+Hence, it follows from Le Cam's first lemma again that $S^N \triangleleft R^N$, that is, $R^N$ and $S^N$ are mutually contiguous. \end{proof}